 How do CNNs work?

-The behavior of each neuron is defined by its weights.
+The structure of an artificial neuron, the basic component of artificial neural networks (source: Wikipedia)The behavior of each neuron is defined by its weights.
 When fed with the pixel values, the artificial neurons of a CNN pick out various visual features.

-The operation of multiplying pixel values by weights and summing them is called “convolution” (hence the name convolutional neural network).
+Each layer of the neural network will extract specific features from the input image.The operation of multiplying pixel values by weights and summing them is called “convolution” (hence the name convolutional neural network).
 A CNN is usually composed of several convolution layers, but it also contains other components.
 The final layer of a CNN is a classification layer, which takes the output of the final convolution layer as input (remember, the higher convolution layers detect complex objects).

 The top layer of the CNN determines the class of the image based on features extracted by convolutional layers(source: www.deeplearningbook.org)